jtom38/Chainsaw/docs/Functions/Enable-ChainsawCsv.md

 ```

 ### -ScopeGlobal
-\[switch\] ScopeGlobal defines where to look for the Chainsaw Configuration
+\[switch\] ScopeGlobal defines where to look for the Chainsaw Configuration.

 ```yaml
 Type: SwitchParameter